reven0n/tp/docs/UserGuide.md

 Welcome to NUS Event Mailer Pro!

-NUS Event Mailer Pro (NUS EMP) is a desktop app that helps you manage hundreds of events and contacts quickly and easily.
+NUS Event Mailer Pro (NUS EMP) is a desktop app for event organizers at NUS to **manage hundreds of events and contacts quickly and easily**.
 It's designed for speed and simplicity, as most actions can be done by typing commands directly, allowing you to work quickly without relying on menus or complex navigation.

-NUS Event Mailer Pro keeps your workflow smooth, so you can focus on running great events, not managing data.
+We assume that you can type fast but still want a well-designed interface, in which case NUS EMP is perfect for you!
+No programming knowledge will be needed, but some basic computer skills like opening terminals, downloading files, will be required for you to run the app.

 <page-nav-print />